dhutchis/lxcexp/README.md

 1. `lxcexp_createbase.sh` -- Creates the base ubuntu image, modified to use a separate APT proxy and run a custom init script.
 Copies in custom loopback-only config file.
 2. `lxcexp_setup.sh N`    -- Create a 2G tmpfs on /exp, copy-on-write clone the base VE into ve1, ve2, ..., veN using overlayfs.
+Will sleep for a period between lxc-start's.
-3. `lxcexp_start.sh N`    -- Starts the N VEs in the background.
+3. `lxcexp_start.sh`    -- Starts the N VEs in the background.
 After the VEs bring their lo network interface up, they will make a number of pings to localhost, and poweroff.
-4. `lxcexp_info.sh N`     -- Gives the current state of all N VEs, including how many pings they performed.
+4. `lxcexp_info.sh`     -- Gives the current state of all N VEs, including how many pings they performed.
-5. `lxcexp_takedown.sh N` -- Destroy the N VEs in the tmpfs forcefully, unmount the tmpfs file system.
+5. `lxcexp_takedown.sh` -- Destroy the N VEs in the tmpfs forcefully, unmount the tmpfs file system.
 6. To kill the base VE, run `lxc-destroy -n ve0`

 Hardcoded things that might be of interest to change